Techtonica/curriculum/jquery/jquery.md

 8. Create a new directory called `js`.
 Navigate to `js`.

 9. Create a file in the `js` directory called `myScript.js`.
-It should automatically appear in the left sidebar in Atom as an editable file.
+It should automatically appear in the left sidebar in VSCode as an editable file.

 10. Read [this example code](https://github.com/Techtonica/curriculum/blob/master/jquery/jquery-programming-fundamentals/static/js/myScript.js) and talk through it with your pair partner.
 Once you understand what it does, copy it into `myScript.js` and save the file.